How users sign up for RMS for individuals

 When you follow these instructions, you receive an email in response from Microsoft, and you then complete the sign-up process by entering details to create your account.
 When this completes, the final page displays links to download the Azure Information Protection client or viewer for different devices, a link to the user guide, and a link for a current list of applications that natively support Rights Management protection.

 Using a Windows or Mac computer, or a mobile device, go to the Microsoft Azure Information Protection page.

 Type in the email address that you use for your organization, such as firstname.lastname@example.org or email@example.com.

 Personal email accounts are not supported, so do not enter a Microsoft account (formerly known as a Microsoft Live ID account) or another personal account that you might use at home from your Internet provider.

 Click Sign up.

-Microsoft uses your email address to check whether your organization already has a paid subscription for Azure Information Protection or an Office 365 subscription that includes data protection by using Azure Rights Management.
-If that’s the case, you don’t need RMS for individuals so you’ll be signed in immediately and the self-service sign up for RMS for individuals is canceled.
-If a paid subscription isn’t found, you'll continue to the next step.
+Microsoft uses your email address to check whether your organization already has a subscription for Azure Information Protection or an Office 365 subscription that includes data protection by using Azure Rights Management.
+If either of these subscriptions are found, you don’t need RMS for individuals.
+You are signed in immediately and the self-service sign up for RMS for individuals is canceled.
+If one of these subscriptions isn't found, you continue to the next step.

 Wait for a confirmation email message to be sent to the address that you supplied.
 It will be from the Office 365 Team (firstname.lastname@example.org) and has the subject Finish signing up for Microsoft Azure Information Protection.